ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter26.md

 In that painting, Wèi WúXiàn appeared to sleep soundly, with the forehead ribbon wrapped around his wrists.

-The painting seemed to have being painted in the morning, showing where Lán WàngJī was sleeping.
+The painting seemed to have been painted in the morning, showing where Lán WàngJī was sleeping.

 Being moved by the splendid view of his sleeping Wèi Yīng, Lán WàngJī could not resist capturing that moment in a painting.